cleentfaar/tissue/Resources/doc/usage.md

 Having been constructed, all adapters work the same way: they scan a given path(s) and return an instance of `ScanResult`.

 To give you a general idea of how each adapter works, here's an example of an imaginative AcmeScannerAdapter.
-You will still need to check out the your adapter's documentation to see how to set it up.
+To be sure, you still need to check out your specific adapter's documentation for instructions on how to set it up.

 ```php
 <?php